awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. Choose the download icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awssupport/latest/user/images/download.png)\) to create an \.xls file that includes the results for this check\.

-**Example : Cost Optimization category**
+**Example : Cost optimization category**
-The following example shows 13 \(yellow\) checks that need investigation and three \(green\) checks that don't have any issues\.
+The following example shows two \(yellow\) checks that need investigation and nine \(green\) checks that don't have any issues\.

-![\[Screenshot of the Cost Optimization category page in the Trusted Advisor console.\]](http://docs.aws.amazon.com/awssupport/latest/user/images/trusted-advisor-check-category-page.png)
+![\[Screenshot of the cost optimization category page in the Trusted Advisor console.\]](http://docs.aws.amazon.com/awssupport/latest/user/images/trusted-advisor-check-category-page.png)

 ## View specific checks<a name="view-specific-checks"></a>